I made a report. What happens next?

 Assessment and Review

 Based on your report, our office will initiate a preliminary assessment to determine how to handle the incident.
-If your report indicates a potential violation of College policy, OID will refer the incident to the appropriate office(s) for review under existing discipline processes.
+If your report indicates a potential violation of College policy, OID and CRC may refer the incident to an investigation or to the appropriate office(s) for review under existing discipline processes.
+Not every incident is referred to a disciplinary process, but that is not an indication that the report was not taken seriously.

 Notification